Revisiting the monster hit that tore up the box office and . . . Meh.

 The jungle sabotage sequence was superb.
 A perfect homage to Aliens.
 The dino camouflaged in the trees.
-The mercenaries’ designated screens with their lifelines beeping in the background.
+The mercenaries’ life monitors with their pulses beeping in the background.
 The inevitable outcome reaching it’s nail biting conclusion.

 Funny enough as the dinos were unleashed, the two lads actually improved.
-They worked together and were nowhere near as annoying as Lex and Tim from the first one.
-They were clever and used some crafty techniques to evade being a dino’s dinner.
+They worked together and were nowhere near as annoying as Lex and Tim.
+Trading bickering for resourcefulness.
 Redeemed.

-Jake Johnson (New Girl) managed to steal some scenes as the new ‘Dennis’, I mean, Larry.
+Jake Johnson (New Girl) didn’t do too bad as the new ‘Dennis’, I mean, Larry.
 A mad tech geek that really hasn’t got a clue.
 He delivered the laughs that Pratt and co failed to.

 Trevorrow certainly appealed to the JP fan in me.
 There were a number of nods and references that made me smile (Mr DNA being a particular highlight).
 It was great to see B.D Wong return as Dr Henry Wu (Wu who?
 Come on, you remember him.
 Thank God.
 Neither did I).